Cirkit Designer Logo

 currentStateCLK = digitalRead(CLK);

-// Check if the state of CLK has changed
+// If the state of CLK has changed, check the direction

 if (currentStateCLK != lastStateCLK) {